swanandlab/DBscorer/README.md

 for %%a in ("*.*") do C:\ffmpeg\ffmpeg -i "%%a" -codec:v libx264 -crf 20 -vf scale=480:-1 -r 15 -an "C:\ffmpeg\Converted_Videos\%%~na.mp4

+# Notes
+1. Camera should be stationary.
+Use a tripod to mount the camera.
+2. Background should be glare and shadow free.
+Use diffuse indirect light to avoid shadow and glares.
+Do not use reflective background.
+3. Fill background carefully.
+You need to fill only the part which is from animal.
+4. Mark the area such that all parts of animal will inside the the selected region while avoiding unnessesary surrounding.

 # Published in [eNeuro](https://doi.org/10.1523/ENEURO.0305-21.2021)
 Please cite the paper if you use the code for analysis.
+Raise a issue or email in case if you need any help.
+$ Version 2 will be released soon.